- Trip Outline

 Next, head to Sighisoara Medieval Citadel, where Vlad the Impaler was born.
 Visit the Clock Tower history museum and then explore the citadel.
 Discover Casa Vlad Dracul restaurant, build in the place where Dracula’s house used to be located.

 On your fifth day, drive to Borgo Pass and accommodate at Hotel Dracula’s Castle, built in accordance to Bram Stoker’s imagination.
-If you’re brave enough, visit Dracula’s coffin in the basement of the hotel.
 Enjoy a candle lit dinner and then attend a camp fire sitting and discover all the dark legends.

 Dracula tours in Romania – Transylvanian customs and traditions